videolan/dav1d/README.md

 ## Will you care about <my_arch>? <my_os>?

 - We do, but we don't have either the time or the knowledge.
 Therefore, patches and contributions welcome.

-## Where can I find documentation?
-- The current library documentation, built from master, can be found [here](https://videolan.videolan.me/dav1d/).